 If you’re looking for something a little bit wilder, Secret Island Beach offers stunning ocean views with beautiful accompanying landscape.

 Or, you could opt for something more inland with a traipse around the lush Waimea Valley.
+The botanical gardens alone are worth the trip, and when you add in a 45-foot waterfall, you’d be hard pressed to find a more scenic escape in all of Oahu.

 Hike, Bike, or Stroll Breathtaking Trails